shakna-israel/drakes/README.md

 ## Blurb
 ----

-Being a genius isn't easy...

-She's the target, and the world might be the end game.
+She was revealed to be a genius when she was eight, and then her aptitude moved her into ASIO as a bodyguard...
+But now she is the target, and the world might be the end game.
 Suzie Drakes is up against a wall.

 ## Copyleft
 ----